 Ease of Use

+The London Pass should be accepted by people issuing tickets without question.
 This ready acceptance is significant when considering a pass purchase of any kind.
 With some passes and discount cards, you'll encounter raised eyebrows and questions before acceptance.
 This can be embarrassing and sometimes results in delays.
 But London Pass can be purchased with confidence, knowing it is commonly used and accepted.

 The app provides directions, maps and a summary of operation times for the attractions.
 It's a good idea to download the app before you leave home.
 It can be used without an Internet connection to make decisions as you travel.